Ferhatmedtahar/nodeAI/README.md

 4. Set up the bot code with environment variables.
 5. Test your bot locally or with a public ngrok tunnel.

-Now your Telegram bot is ready to h
+Now your Telegram bot is ready